pingcap/docs-dm/en/usage-scenario-shard-merge.md

         action: Ignore
     ```

-- To satisfy the replication Requirement #7, configure the [block and allow table lists](key-features.md#block-and-allow-table-lists) as follows:
+- To satisfy the migration Requirement #7, configure the [block and allow table lists](key-features.md#block-and-allow-table-lists) as follows:

     ```yaml
     block-allow-list: